-This work consists of installing, maintaining, and removing a stabilized construction access where equipment enters a public roadway.
+This work consists of installing, maintaining, and removing stabilized construction access where equipment enters a public roadway from a state optioned source.
+Contractor controlled areas that require stabilized construction access are not included.

 A. Aggregate.

 Provide aggregate that has 90 percent fractured faces and meets the following gradation: